The Office of Undergraduate Admission will resume student-led campus tours on Monday, August 30.

-While we can’t welcome visitors to campus this spring, we hope you’ll join us for one or more of our virtual programs.
-Through these programs, students and their families will have opportunities to engage with admissions staff, students and the greater Georgia Tech Community.
+Virtual programming will continue to be offered throughout the summer.
+Through these programs, students and families will have opportunities to engage with admission staff, current Tech students, and the greater Tech Community.

 Prospective First-Year Students

-We have many virtual options for high school students to learn more about Georgia Tech.
-Our hope is that the variety of virtual programming will help you learn everything you need to know about Georgia Tech and the college admission process.
+We have many virtual and limited in-person tour options for high school students to learn more about Georgia Tech.
+Our hope is that the variety of virtual and in-person programming will help you learn everything you need to know about Georgia Tech and the college admission process.

 As always, demonstrated interest is NOT part of our admission process.
 These visits are for you, to help you begin to consider whether Tech is the right college fit for you!

-Georgia Tech Tour Guides are ready to show you campus on screen.
-This will be your chance to speak from a current student and ask questions that you might have for them.
+Georgia Tech Tour Guides are ready to show you campus virtually and in-person.
+This will be your chance to hear from a current student and ask any questions that you might have for them.

 - Academic and Campus Department Sessions

-This is your chance to learn more about academic programs and campus resources that you might be interested in
+Many Academic and Campus departments are offering virtual and limited in-person information sessions to learn more about Georgia Tech.
+This is your chance to learn more about academic programs and campus resources that you might be interested in.

 On Campus Self-Guided Tour Information